Founder & Lead Editor

 Best For: Easy runs, Recovery days, Long slow distance, Heavy runners, Walkers

-Key Strengths: Luxurious "cloud-like" cushioning, significantly improved breathability (thank goodbye to the hot knit!), stable neutral ride, exceptional outsole grip
+Key Strengths: Luxurious "cloud-like" cushioning, significantly improved breathability (goodbye to the hot knit!), stable neutral ride, exceptional outsole grip

 Notable Limitations: A bit heavy/clunky for speed work, exposed midsole foam might worry trail runners, price has ticked up slightly in some regions